The Hazards of Feeding Soy to Children

 One researcher estimated that an infant exclusively fed soy formula receives the estrogenic equivalent (based on body weight) of at least five birth control pills per day.
 Almost no phytoestrogens have been detected in dairy-based infant formula or in human milk, even when the mother consumes soy products.
 So, what does this do to our children?
 Read the list below and be concerned if your child is showing any of these signs and symptoms.

-In children, soy anecdotes have included:
+In children, soy milk and formula anecdotes have included:

 - Changed patterns of sexual orientation (influenced by the early hormonal environment)